stat545ubc-2023/assignment-b3-tgliu0406/README.md

 # Redesign of BC Liquor Store App

 I chose Option A - BC Liquor app for this particular coding assignment.
 Here is the link to my redesigned BC Liquor Store App: [BC Liquor Store App](https://tgliu.shinyapps.io/assignment-b3-tgliu0406/).
-This is a shiny app that is built upon [an existing app](https://daattali.com/shiny/bcl/) created by AttaliTech.
+This is a shiny app that is built upon [an existing app](https://daattali.com/shiny/bcl/) created by Dean Attali.

 ## Description